Apollon77/ioBroker.diashow/README.md

 | info3       | Copyright | Comment (EXIF information) | Dateiname
 | date        | Date shown on Bing page | Recording date (EXIF information) | Recording date

+The button "updatepicturelist" as objekt in ioBroker re-reads the pictures from the configured source, usefull for example after adding or removing pictures from source.
+Pictures from all source, except Bing, are usually loaded on startup of the Adapter.
+Bing pictures are automatically updated hourly.

 ### Configuration
 In the Adapter settings the picture source can be choosen.
 Although the interval for picture change.